 - Wrong site surgery

-- Accidental hemorrhage caused by lacerations and serious injury to surrounding tissues
+- Accidental hemorrhage caused by lacerations and devastating injury to surrounding tissues

-Making a preventable mistake, including an unnecessary surgery, violates the medical professional oath to "do no harm."
-Many medical malpractice claims involve errors made by surgical staff who violate their duty to treat patients with the utmost care.
+Making a preventable mistake, including an unnecessary surgery, violates the medical professional’s oath to “do no harm.”
+Many medical malpractice claims involve errors made by medical staff who violate their duty to treat patients with the utmost care.

 Surgical Errors That Should Not Happen

 Unfortunately, some federal healthcare regulators consider negligent medical mistakes as “never events,” meaning that they make surgical mistakes that should never happen, yet they do.

 Wrong patients and wrong-site surgeries are not just urban legends.
 A misdiagnosis followed by an unnecessary procedure could create catastrophic results, leading to a malpractice claim.